ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 ### Define an information barriers policy

 > [!IMPORTANT]
-> **Before you begin the following procedure, you must [enable scoped directory search in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/teams-scoped-directory-search)**.
-Wait at least 24 hours after enabling scoped directory search before you set up or define policies for information barriers.
+> **Before you begin the following procedure, make sure you have completed the steps in the preceding section, [Prepare your environment for information barriers](#prepare-your-environment-for-information-barriers).

 1. As a global administrator or compliance administrator, create a remote PowerShell session to the Security & Compliance Center.
-(To get help with this, see [Connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell).)
+(To get help with this, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell?view=exchange-ps).)

 2. Define a policy by running the **New-InformationBarrierPolicy** cmdlet.<br>
     ```